Important

 Configuring the database

-For the Project Quay proof of concept, a directory on the local file system to persist database data is used.
+Project Quay requires a database for storing metadata.
+PostgreSQL is used throughout this document.
+For this deployment, a directory on the local file system to persist database data is used.

 Procedure